 Raised in Maryland, Diana was always committed to the ongoing fight for justice.
 Her father and her mother fostered her passion for civic engagement by introducing her to civil rights marches, bringing her to JFK’s funeral, and encouraging her to campaign for Hubert Humphrey.
 The turbulence of the time and her family’s deep Jewish roots taught her the resilience that has characterized her work ever since.

-Diana graduated from Middlebury College in Vermont, receiving her BA in English Literature and Psychology.
-Her interest in mental health was groundbreaking for the time, leading her to a new kind of program and post-graduate degree right here in Denver.
+Diana graduated from Middlebury College in Vermont, receiving her BA in English Literature and Psychology in 1982.
+Her interest in mental health was groundbreaking for the time, leading her to a new kind of program and post-graduate degree at the University of Denver.

 During her doctoral program in Clinical Psychology at DU, Diana worked in the Cherry Creek School System, the Veterans Association, Fitzsimmons Army Hospital and Denver Health and wrote her dissertation on loss and trauma.
 She completed her Clinical Internship at St. Elizabeths Hospital in Washington D.C. and received her Doctorate in Clinical Psychology in 1988.
 Diana worked at The American University in Washington D.C. for nine years and during that time, she met her future husband, Leigh, while on a trip to Heron Island, a National Park along the Great Barrier Reef in Australia.
 Together, they have a son, Sam, and three daughters, Eva, Tess and Emma.

 While raising her family, Diana stayed invested in the political process, always remaining committed to building a better world for her children.
-Through her work, she came to understand the destructive influence of the oil & gas extraction industry.
-Learning that Liquified Natural Gas Plants were about to be built on the pristine island just off the Queensland coast where Leigh was from, Diana began investigating the health and environmental effects of extraction in Colorado, and she was appalled by what she found.
+Through her work, she came to understand the destructive influence of the oil & gas industry.
+Learning that Liquified Natural Gas Plants were about to be built on the pristine island just off the Queensland coast where Leigh was from, Diana began investigating the health and environmental effects of extraction in Australia and in Colorado, and she was appalled by what she found.
 Not only was the industry suppressing the known health risks, buying off our elected officials, and discrediting the clear evidence of climate change, but they were actively driving a wedge between working people and their environment.